danielefriolo/ledgerMPC/README.md

 java -cp <JAR BUILD FILE PATH> proxy.java <C/S> <SID> <LOCAL PARTY PID> <REMOTE PARTY PID> <PORT> <CONFIG INFO> <BLOCKCHAIN> <QUICKNESS>
 ```

 This command must be run by the user for each remote party involved in the MPC execution (n-1 communication channels).
-In particular each command invokation opens a ccommunication channel with a remote party.
+In particular each command invokation opens a communication channel with a remote party.
+Note that our proxy works for any protocol (not only Secure MPC) involving multiple parties.
 We remark the fact that in this version the user has to write the **absolute** path of the blockchain's configuration file.
 We describe the meaning of the described fields in the following:

 * **Jar build file path**: the path of the `.jar` file created during the installation phase